English ship Gloucester (1654): Operations in The Sound (1658)

 In November 1658, after a Dutch fleet commanded by Jacob van Wassenaer Obdam defeated the Swedes in the Battle of the Sound, and lifted the blockade of Copenhagen, the Commonwealth Protector Richard Cromwell ordered a fleet to be sent to the Sound to protect English interests.
 Gloucester, captained by William Whitehorne, and with 260 men and 60 guns, was one of 20 ships sent to conduct operations in the Sound, under the command of Goodsonn.
 The English government sent an expedition as a political gesture to dissuade the Dutch from sending a second fleet to the Baltic.

 The expedition left the Thames on 18 November 1658.
 Goodsonn's flagship Swiftsure attempted to join the fleet, but was forced back to port by strong winds.
 On 3 December the fleet left England for the Skaw, which many were prevented from rounding when they encountered continuous winds.
 On 15 December, having accomplished little, Goodsonn decided to return home.
 That night, a gale damaged nearly every ship, including Goodsonn's flagship.
 None was lost, and from 22 December until the end of the year, they anchored on the English coast between Great Yarmouth and Harwich.

+Incorporation into the Royal Navy in 1660

+The Gloucester was commissioned into the Royal Navy as HMS Gloucester after the restoration of the English monarchy in 1660 (the prefix "His Majesty's Ship" is obviously not applicable to the Gloucester before the Restoration).
+She took part in the Battle of Lowestoft (3 June 1665).

+During 1666 she formed part of the fleet that attacked a Dutch convoy off Texel.
+She fought in the Four Days' Battle (1–4 June 1666) and also took part in the St James's Day Battle (5 July 1666).
+During the Third Anglo-Dutch War she participated in the attack on the Smyrna fleet (March 1672), the Battle of Solebay (28 May 1672), and the Battles of Schooneveld (7 June and 14 June 1673).
+At the end of 1673, having participated in the Battle of Texel (11 August 1673), she was sent to the Mediterranean.
+Gloucester underwent a comprehensive refit at Portsmouth in 1678, at great expense.